castrojo/castrojo.github.io/_drafts/_posts/is-a-stateless-home-server-possible.md

 ---
-title: 'Is a "cloud-native" home server?
+title: 'Is a "cloud-native" home server for me?
 Why not?  '
 layout: post
 date: '2017-08-03T00:00:00-04:00'
 ---